google/caliban/docs/cli/caliban_shell.rst

    will use your ``$SHELL`` environment variable to pick a default; to override the default, you can always pass the ``--shell`` argument, like this:
    ``caliban shell --shell bash``.

+One potential issue resulting from the fact that your home directory will mount into the container is that some binaries from your ``$HOME``  directory might leak into the container.
+For example, we have seen a case in which, in trying to run a CUDA binary to communicate with the GPU, ``caliban shell`` called a binary from the home directory rather than the one which the container should have used.
+This issue can be mitigated simply by using the ``--bare`` option, which will not mount the ``$HOME``  directory inside the container.